eeditiones/teipublisher-docker-compose/README.md

     ...
     proxy_pass http://docker-publisher.example.com/exist$request_uri;
     ```
+4. Start the services to acquire SSL certificates in the next step using `docker compose up -d`
 4. Run the following command to request an SSL certificate for your domain, again replacing the final `example.com` with your domain name:
    ```sh
    docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d example.com